What we do

 About Me

-I grew up in San Juan, a traditional city in PR.
+I grew up in San Juan, a traditional city in Puerto Rico.
 Its narrow streets protect from the intense sun, change occurs slowly and always refers to the local building tradition.
 Buildings are built for the ages, of durable and functional materials that perform well in the local climate.
 One can reach virtually any destination on foot.
 Today, we call this sustainability, but in San Juan this way of building and living has been around for over four centuries.

-Prior to establishing my own office, I worked for 14 years with Hardy Holzman Pfeiffer, designing many building types such as: restaurants (the Rainbow Room and Windows on the World - both in New York City), and theaters (The Wilma in Philadelphia and The Whitaker Center for Science and the Arts in Harrisburg).
+Prior to establishing my office, I worked for 14 years with Hardy Holzman Pfeiffer, designing many building types such as: restaurants (the Rainbow Room and Windows on the World - both in New York City), and theaters (The Wilma in Philadelphia and The Whitaker Center for Science and the Arts in Harrisburg).
 I honed my skills in Classical Architecture working 4 years with Ferguson Shamamian, and 10 years with Cooper Robertson & Partners (7 as a partner) on various houses and small traditional buildings.
 My projects have been published in Architectural Record, Period Homes and Traditional Building.
-I have contributed articles for various publications including: The Classicist, Stone World, and Construction News
+I have contributed articles for various publications including: The Classicist, Stone World, and Construction News.

 "I have had many great mentors during my development as an architect.
 If I had to choose only 2,